XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 xero_tenant_id = 'xero_tenant_id_example' # str | Xero identifier for Tenant
-project_id = 'project_id_example' # str | You can specify an individual project by appending the projectId to the endpoint task_id = 'task_id_example' # str | You can specify an individual task by appending the taskId to the endpoint, i.e. GET https://.../tasks/{taskId}
+project_id = 'project_id_example' # str | You can specify an individual project by appending the projectId to the endpoint task_id = 'task_id_example' # str | You can specify an individual task by appending the taskId to the endpoint, i.e. GET https://.../tasks/{taskID}
 try:
-    # Allows you to retrieve a single project
+    # Retrieves a single project task
     api_response = api_instance.get_task(xero_tenant_id, project_id, task_id)
     pprint(api_response)
 except ApiException as e: